EVERYTHING YOU NEED TO KNOW ABOUT CREATINE

 Is creatine safe?

-We hope this has been useful on some of the theories around creatine usage, and why it’s a very popular supplement.
-If your focus is on muscle boosting, it’s a supplement everyone already talks about, and the industry is continuously learning new things about how the body works with and synthesises creatine.
+We hope this has been useful on some of the theories around creatine usage, and why creatine supplements, like creatine monohydrate, are so popular.
+If your focus is on muscle boosting, it’s a supplement everyone already talks about, and the industry is continuously learning new things about how the body works with creatine supplements.

 And it’s also useful to know…